Speech and Language DevelopmentSkip to the navigation

 - Nurture your child's speech and language development, ages 1 to 2.
 Involve your child in conversations, and talk about the names of favorite toys and other common objects around the house.
 Speak slowly and clearly, and praise your child's attempts to speak.
 To help your child's brain develop, play or read together instead of letting your child watch TV, watch movies, or play games on a screen.
 When you play or read with your child, leave the TV off.
-Even a show playing in the background matters.
-It keeps your child—and you—from focusing on and learning the most from the activity you are sharing.footnote 4
+Even a show playing in the background can distract you and your child.

 - Nurture your child's speech and language development, ages 2 to 4.
 When feasible, gently encourage your child to talk to others, including other children near the same age.
 Correct your child's speech in positive ways by rephrasing, repeating, and relabeling.
 Read to your child every day and set limits on TV viewing.
 The American Academy of Pediatrics advises parents to limit TV time to 2 hours a day or less.